-The iRobot Roomba 980 was one of the last models we home-tested for our robot vacuum reviews, and it put most of the others to shame.
-Nothing could stop our Top Ten Reviews Bronze Award winner from vacuuming for its entire battery charge.
-Competitors would stop at every rug's edge, every furniture leg, many a minor obstacle, and sometimes need human intervention to get started again.
+Nothing could stop the iRobot Roomba 980 from vacuuming for its entire battery charge.
+Other robot vacuums would stop at every rug's edge, every furniture leg, many a minor obstacle, and sometimes need human intervention to get started again.
 The Roomba 980 just kept going.
 It also had good suction on our cleaning tests, with a few exceptions.

 No machine stopped less.
 In fact, it didn’t stop at all, making it one of the few that could really qualify to be left unattended.
 Some of the others stopped so often that it would be pointless to leave them running while you are at work, which is supposed to be one of the benefits of a robot vacuum.
 They would get stuck within five minutes and need human help to get going again.
 This one was unstoppable.